booch/presentations/proposals/Strange Loop/2016/How to Conference.md

 A lot of us techies are introverts.
 But that shouldn't stop us from getting the most out of the conferences we attend.
 Conferences provide value in 2 main areas - the content and the networking opportunities.
-In this session, we'll provide strategies, tactics, and tips for getting better at networking.
+In this session, you'll learn strategies, tactics, and tips for getting better at networking and getting more from your conference experience.

 Slides